cohesity/cohesity_sdk/cohesity_sdk/docs/UserApi.md

 )

-body = CreateUsersParams([
+body = CreateUsersParameters([
-        CreateUserParams(
-            username="username_example",
+        CreateUserParameters(
+            allow_smb_access_token=True,
+            description="description_example",
             domain="domain_example",
-            description="description_example",
-            local_user_params={},
+            effective_time_msecs=1,
+            expiry_time_msecs=1,
+            local_user_params=LocalUserParams(),
+            locked=True,
+            restricted=True,
             roles=[
                 "roles_example",
             ],
-            restricted=True,
-            effective_time_msecs=1,
-            expiry_time_msecs=1,
-            locked=True,
+            username="username_example",
         ),
-    ]) # CreateUsersParams | If an Active Directory or an IdP domain is specified, a new user is added to the Cohesity Cluster against the specified Active Directory/IdP user principal.
+    ]) # CreateUsersParameters | If an Active Directory or an IdP domain is specified, a new user is added to the Cohesity Cluster against the specified Active Directory/IdP user principal.
 If the LOCAL domain is specified, a new user is created directly in the default LOCAL domain on the Cohesity Cluster.

 # example passing only required values which don't have defaults set
 try: